asheshwor/cropcal/README.md

 ## Cropping calendar visualization

-An app to visualize key dates for various crops using the Cropping Calendar dataset.
+An app to visualize key dates for various crops organized by country and region.
 Once you make a selection of the region using drop-down menus, the calendar will be displayed.
+This app uses the crop calendar dataset from  Sacks et al. (2010) and is built using Shiny.

 ## Demo